-Upon receipt of the completed form, the Department Chair will forward copies of the completed form to the Student's Advisor, and the Student's file.
+Upon receipt of the completed form, the Director will forward copies of the completed form to the Student, Student's Advisor, and the Student's file.

-2. Department Chair will meet with all students who are requesting a Return from Leave of Absence and direct the student to complete the "Return from Leave of Absence" Form.
-The Department Chair will explain to the student that:
+2. School of Nursing Director will meet with all students who are requesting a Return from Leave of Absence and direct the student to complete the "Return from Leave of Absence" Form.
+The student must have a minimum GPA of a 2.0 on a 4.0 scale to return from the leave.
+The Director will explain to the student that: